 Most hackers get passwords through malicious software’s popularly known as Malware.
 Install a good antivirus that offers protection from Malwares.
 Scan computer completely before logging in to the net.
 Set for regular updates and regular scan of the computer.
 Login to all accounts and change their password after that, keeping in mind that the passwords must be really hard-to guess.

-Do the following diligently to avoid further hacking, if your account has been hacked.
+Follow these tips diligently to avoid hacking or if your account has been hacked.

-- Never reply to mails asking for passwords of your email or banking accounts.
+- Never reply to suspicious emails asking for your personal details.

-- Try the two layered login options provided by most services.
+- Use 2-factor authentication provided by most services.